osirixgrpc/pyosirix_example_project/docs/github.md

 somebody creating a new [issue](#issues).
 We can only cover the very basics here, but please see the [official documentation](https://docs.github.com/en/actions) provided by GitHub for a more in-depth discussion.

+### Workflow files
-Actions are defined using YAML files contained within the following directory of your project:
+Actions are defined using YAML _workflow files__ contained within the following directory of your project:

 ```{.txt title="Location of files defining GitHub actions"}
 .github/workflows/